Students With No Fixed Address

-NC Promise is a tuition plan that offers a significantly reduced tuition price at three University of North Carolina system institutions.
-Elizabeth City State University, the University of North Carolina at Pembroke and Western Carolina University all charge only $500 per semester.
+NC Promise is a tuition plan that offers a significantly reduced tuition price at four University of North Carolina system institutions.
+Elizabeth City State University, Fayetteville State University, the University of North Carolina at Pembroke and Western Carolina University all charge only $500 per semester.
 That’s a great price that is hard to beat.

 Free Application for Federal Student Aid (FAFSA)